AK-12: AK-200 rifle family

-The development of the AK-200 rifle family was stopped around 2011 but resumed around 2016.
-The AK-200 series are somewhat heavier and less advanced compared to the AK-12 series, but also cheaper.
+The development of the AK-200 rifle family was halted around 2011 but resumed in around 2016.
+While the AK-200 series is somewhat heavier and less advanced compared to the AK-12 series, it is also more cost-effective.
 As of 2018, 200-series Kalashnikov assault rifles, which include a complete family, are offered for export sales and for domestic law enforcement users.
 The AK-200 series of rifles are based on the AK-100 rifle series and the AK-12.
 They can be chambered in 5.45×39mm, 5.56×45mm NATO and 7.62×39mm, and use a barrel and gas system assembly and iron sights line similar to that of the AK-74M/AK-100 rifle family.
 AK-12 alike improvements added include Picatinny rails, a new pistol grip, a new adjustable buttstock and a new flash hider.
 They feed from 30-round magazines, and can be compatible with drum magazines from the RPK and RPK-74.

 The models are designated, as follows:

 AK-200 series assault rifles are supplied to government customers in Russia and are also ready to be exported.
 Russia and India on March 3, 2019, inaugurated a plant that will produce AK-203 assault rifles.